ShathaAlghamdi/New-York-City-Taxi-Trip-Duration/README.md

 The goal of this statistical analysis is to help us understand the relationship between trip duration and other features in the dataset that affect the trip duration.

 ## Business Problem:
-Predict of the trip duration time depend on specific features in the dataset and some other doesn't exist in the dataset.
+Predect the trip duration time that depends on specific features extracted from the dataset.
 ## Project Management Approach:
  - Scrum